Prospect research is an important tool for higher ed offices. Follow this guide to learn how it can support your fundraising efforts.

 Setting clear goals at the beginning of the process allows you to get as much value out of prospecting as possible.

-Use these objectives to guide your efforts but be willing to revise them according to your campaign needs.
-For instance, if you’re entering the quiet phase of a capital campaign, you should focus your efforts on identifying major donors, as large gifts are much needed during this time.
+Use these objectives to guide your efforts, but be open to revising them according to your campaign needs.
+For instance, if you’re entering the quiet phase of a capital campaign, you should focus your efforts on identifying major donors, since large gifts are much needed during this time.
 Then, as you move into the public phase, you can shift your attention to learning about smaller donor preferences and soliciting their support.

 2. Ensure your database is clean.